DevExpress-Examples/devextreme-datasource-CRUD-operations-ASP.NET-Core/README.md

 # How to implement CRUD operations via API controllers in an ASP.NET Core with Razor Pages project

 This example demonstrates how to bind dxDataGrid to a controller action and implement CRUD operations via an API controller in a Razor Pages project.
 Set the Controller, LoadAction, UpdateAction, InsertAction and DeleteAction options so that dxDataGrid's data source can perform CRUD operations.
-In the corresponding controller, implement data opeartions in the corresponding actions.
+In the corresponding controller, implement data operations in the corresponding actions.

 Note that it is necessary to correctly setup routing to razor pages and controllers.